 If you’re walking between Parliament and Heroes Square, make sure to make this a stop!

-Hangry is a real emotion.
 While researching our trip, Drop was the most recommended restaurant that I read about for gluten-free dining.
 It is 100% gluten-free.
-I’m talking everything.
-Thus, since we’ve had some serious near hangry meltdowns after grueling flights, we have learned to always have a gluten-free stop first thing on the itinerary.
+We have had some serious near hangry meltdowns after grueling flights, when we can’t find a place that I can eat.
+We have learned to always have a gluten-free stop first thing on the itinerary.
 This is the BEST tip I can give any traveler with allergens!

 Drop met all the hype and did not let us down.
 The meal started with gluten-free bruschetta.
 I had fried chicken that tasted better and lighter than any I’d ever had.
 Kyle had a duck dish that also impressed us.
 We finished the meal with carrot cake that was good but couldn’t beat the other dishes.